 And if you like sunsets, check out my Pinterest channel where I have a whole board on them.

 5) Go to Western Brook Pond (this is the spot everyone talks about):

-It is a gorge that has gigantic mountains and a boat ride you can take in between that gorge as well as see plenty of waterfalls from these mountains as well as a scenic view that is the most advertised location in this area.
+It is a gorge that has gigantic Fjord mountains and a boat ride you can take in between that gorge as well as see plenty of waterfalls from these mountains as well as a scenic view that is the most advertised location in this area.

-So basically this section of the park literally looks like a dessert with mountains and trails there too, and right next to it, is the other section which is the green area:
+So basically this section of the park literally looks like a desert with mountains and trails there too, and right next to it, is the other section which is the green area.

 Basically a large section of it fills up with water whenever the high tide comes in and it looks amazing.

 There’s even hotels in these spots where you can see this happening up close.